mar-schmidt/pitchperfect/README.md

-# pitchperfect
+# Pitch Perfect
-Udacity iOS Nanodegree course
+_Udacity iOS Nanodegree course_

-iPhone app that will allow users to record their voice and will then modulate the recorded audio to sound like a Chipmunk or Darth Vader.
-This app will also let the user speed up or slow down the rate of playback.
+iPhone app that will allow users to record their voice and will then modulate the recorded audio

+## Install
+Download project zip and open **Pitch Perfect.xcodeproj** in XCode

+## Usage
+After successfully recorded an audio-session, the app will let the user change the recorded sound to reflect one of the following sounds:

+* Speed up rate of playback
+* Slow down rate of playback
+* Chipmunk
+* Darth Vader

+## License
+The MIT License (MIT)

+Copyright (c) [2016] [Pitch Perfect]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.